MyMobiCasino

 French Roulette vs Regular Roulette

-One key difference here is with the French Roulette wheel.
-While American roulette wheels usually have a 0 and 00, French and European wheels only have one 0.
-That improves the players odds on Red/Black or Odd/Even bets slightly.
+One major difference is with the French Roulette wheel.
+American roulette wheels tend to have a 0 and a 00, while the French and European variants of roulette wheels only have a 0.
+This difference between the two types of wheels slightly improves players' odds on red/black or odd/even bets.

 The difference between French Roulette and European Roulette are two rules: La Partage and En Prison.

-La Partage is offered automatically on most French tables.
-If the ball lands on 0, all even-money bets (Red/Black, Odd/Even and Manque/Pass) are divided by two, with half the wager returned to the player.
-This cuts the house edge on those bets to a minuscule 1.35.
+Most French tables automatically make La Partage an option for players.
+If the ball lands on 0, all even money bets (Red/Black, Odd/Even and Manque/Pass) are halved and half of the wager is returned to the player.
+This reduces the house edge on these bets to a minuscule 1.35.

-En Prison is more complicated.
-When a 0 comes up, the dealer will place a marker on all even-money bets, keeping those bets locked in for the next spin.
-If the player wins that next spin, he or she gets the bet returned (note: you don’t get to keep any winnings on that).
-The odds here work out the same as in La Partage in the long run.
-There’s just an extra layer of gambling to it.
+Prison is more complicated.
+If a 0 is rolled, the dealer places a marker on all even money bets and locks those bets for one additional spin.
+If the player wins on that next spin, he or she is refunded on the locked bets (note: you don't get to keep any winnings on them).
+In the long run, this works out the same for the player as La Partage, although it adds an extra layer of gambling.

-European Roulette already has slightly better odds than its American counterpart, and French Roulette — which is really just a slightly tweaked version of the European game — has even better odds because of La Partage/En Prison.
-So, if you’re going to play any roulette game online, it behooves you to make it French.
+The European version of Roulette already has slightly better odds than its American counterpart, and Roulette as played in France - which is really just a slightly modified version of the European game - has even better odds because of La Partage/En Prison.
+So if you're going to play online Roulette, it really makes sense to play the French version.

 Playing Roulette Online